World War II Country Trends: Denmark

 NAZI Occupation

 The NAZIs invaded and conquered Poland and Demark within the space of a two months.
 While both countries were close to rach other on the Reich's northern and eastern border.
 The occupation regimes, however, could not be more different.
 The barbarity let loose on Poland was not in evidence in Demark.
 The difference was essentially that the Poles were Slavs and the Germans saw the Danes as fellow Teutons.
 General Falkenhorst gave clear orders to his men about how they should conduct themselves.
 The NAZIs allowed the Danish Government to continue to function under close supervision.
 In the case of Denmark, the German Foreign Ministry administered the occupation.
 The German occipation was overseen by a Reich Plenipoteniary.
 The first was a Foreign Ministry diplmat, CecilRenthe-Fink.
-He was replaced by Werner Best (November 1942), although Best would have not have control over NAZI security forces operating in the country.
+He was replaced by Werner Best (November 1942).
+He was assisted by SS-officer Friedrich Franz of Mecklenburg-Schwerin.
+Best was not given control over NAZI security forces operating in the country.
 Denmark continued to formally a sovereign state.
 This status was dramatically different than the other countries occupied by the NAZI.
 Racial affinities were the primary factor here as well as cultural afinities.
 The NAZIs did not ban political parties.
 Denmark remained a parlimentary democracy subject to a totalitarizn dictatorship.
 The Germans had the right to demand that any cabinent officer be removed.
 And they used this authority on several occassions.
 Minister of Trade John Christmas Müller was found to be too pro-British.
 Minister of Justice Harald Petersen was found to lack resolution in dealing with Danes incolved in a brawl with German soldiers at a fooball game (Danes/Admiral Wien).
 The Germans demanded the military be reduced by half and placed significant contraints on the country's foreign policy.
 The Danes formed a four Party coalition government headed by Thorvald Stauning.
 Erik Scavenius was appointed foreign minister (July 1940).
 After the NAZI invasion of the Soviet Union (June 1941), German authorities forced the Danish government to acquiese in the formation of a Danish unit to participate, albeit a volunteer unit.
 A few Danes volunteered and served with the Wehrmact on the Eastern front.
 German authorities also demanded that authorities ban the Communist Party.
 Under German pressure, the Danish Government joined the Anti-Comintern Pact (November 1941).
 Stauning died unexpectatly (May 1942).
 He was replaced by Vilhelm Buhl who, however, soon proved unacceptable to the Germans.
 They forced him to resign (November 1942).
 He was replaced by Foreign Miister Scavenius.

 German Occupation Goals